 - 1/2 cup Peppadew peppers* (or other pickled peppers), rough chopped.

 - 1/2 cup pimento stuffed green olives, halved.

 - 1 cup assorted colorful bell peppers, diced

 - 1/2 cup crumbled feta cheese

-- Whisk the dressing ingredients together and taste to adjust any of them.
+- Whisk the dressing ingredients together and taste to adjust any of them to suit you.
 Add more vinegar if you want a tangier flavor.
 Set aside.

 - Put the beans in a large salad bowl.
-Add the rest of the ingredients and toss with a generous amount of the dressing.
+Add the rest of the ingredients and toss with enough dressing to coat everything but not drown the salad.

 - Those delicious cannellini beans are delicate!
 Be gentle when you rinse and toss them.